Nobita246/AppliedCloudComputing/README.md

    - Basic client-side validation for required fields.

 2. **Pie Chart Display:**
-   - Utilizes the Chart.js library to create a pie chart.
+   - Utilizes the amcharts library to create a pie chart.
-   - Displays user information (name, age, education) in the chart.
+   - Displays user information (name, age) in the chart.

 3. **Age Verification:**
    - If the user's age is under 18, they are redirected to [Google.com](https://www.google.com).